Otitis externa: Medications

 Effective solutions for the ear canal include acidifying and drying agents, used either singly or in combination.
 When the ear canal skin is inflamed from the acute otitis externa, the use of dilute acetic acid may be painful.

 Burow's solution is a very effective remedy against both bacterial and fungal external otitis.
 This is a buffered mixture of aluminium sulfate and acetic acid, and is available without prescription in the United States.

 Ear drops are the mainstay of treatment for external otitis.
 Some contain antibiotics, either antibacterial or antifungal, and others are simply designed to mildly acidify the ear canal environment to discourage bacterial growth.
 Some prescription drops also contain anti-inflammatory steroids, which help to resolve swelling and itching.
 Although there is evidence that steroids are effective at reducing the length of treatment time required, fungal otitis externa (also called otomycosis) may be caused or aggravated by overly prolonged use of steroid-containing drops.

 Antibiotics by mouth should not be used to treat uncomplicated acute otitis externa.
 Antibiotics by mouth are not a sufficient response to bacteria which cause this condition and have significant side effects including increased risk of opportunistic infection.
 In contrast, topical products can treat this condition.
 Oral anti-pseudomonal antibiotics can be used in case of severe soft tissue swelling extending into the face and neck and may hasten recovery.

 Although the acute external otitis generally resolves in a few days with topical washes and antibiotics, complete return of hearing and cerumen gland function may take a few more days.
 Once healed completely, the ear canal is again self-cleaning.
 Until it recovers fully, it may be more prone to repeat infection from further physical or chemical insult.

-Effective medications include ear drops containing antibiotics to fight infection, and corticosteroids to reduce itching and inflammation.
+Effective medications include ear drops containing antibiotics to fight infection, and corticosteroids (Hydrocortisone +Neomycin+ Polymixin B) to reduce itching and inflammation.
 In painful cases, a topical solution of antibiotics such as aminoglycoside, polymyxin or fluoroquinolone is usually prescribed.
 Antifungal solutions are used in the case of fungal infections.
 External otitis is almost always predominantly bacterial or predominantly fungal so that only one type of medication is necessary and indicated.